crossplane/docs/content/knowledge-base/guides/composition-functions.md

 A `FunctionIO` consists of:

 * An optional, arbitrary `config` object.
-* The `observed` state of the XR and any existing composed resources and their connection details.
+* The `observed` state of the XR, any existing composed resources, and their connection details.
 * The `desired` state of the XR and any composed resources.
 * Optional `results` of the Function pipeline.